 Gunmen in Afghanistan kill 25 at Sikh complex, Islamic State claims responsibility

-A Taliban spokesman, in a message on Twitter, denied responsibility for the attack.
-Human rights activists, Afghan government officials and countries including the United States, India and Pakistan condemned the attack.
+Rights activists, Afghan officials and countries including the United States, India and Pakistan condemned the attack.
+In Washington, U.S. Secretary of State Mike Pompeo called the attack "horrific" and urged "Afghans to come together to negotiate a political settlement" to help confront the militant group.

-In 2018, a suicide bombing targeting the Sikh community and claimed by Islamic State killed more than a dozen people in the eastern Afghan city of Jalalabad.
-The attack was carried out a day after the United States said it would cut aid to the government by $1 billion over frustrations that feuding political leaders could not reach agreement and form a team to negotiate with the Taliban.
+In 2018, an Islamic State-claimed suicide bombing targeting the Sikh community killed more than a dozen people in the eastern Afghan city of Jalalabad.
+The latest attack was carried out a day after the United States said it would cut aid to the government by $1 billion over frustrations that feuding political leaders could not reach agreement and form a team to negotiate with the Taliban.

-President Ashraf Ghani said he had directed deputy ministers to save $1 billion in security and defence spending, while maintaining the quality of security forces.
+President Ashraf Ghani said he had directed deputy ministers to save $1 billion in security and defense spending while maintaining the quality of security forces.
 An official with Afghanistan's NATO mission said the response to the attack had been led and executed by Afghan forces, with some advice and assistance from NATO.

 Wednesday's violence was the second big attack against a minority group claimed by the Islamic State this month.
-More than 30 people were shot dead in a gathering attended by many members of the ethnic Hazara community marking the anniversary of the death of a Hazara leader.
+More than 30 people were shot dead in a gathering attended by many members of the ethnic Hazara community on March 6.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)